Camillo Francesco Maria Pamphili

-Camillo Francesco Maria Pamphili (21 February 1622 – 26 July 1666) was an Italian Catholic cardinal and nobleman of the Pamphili family.
+Camillo Francesco Maria Pamphili, 1st Prince of San Martino al Cimino and Valmontone (21 February 1622 – 26 July 1666) was an Italian Catholic cardinal and nobleman of the Pamphili family.
 His name is often spelled with the final long i orthography; Pamphilj.

 Early life

-Pamphili was born in Naples on 21 February, 1622.
-His father, Pamphilio Pamphili, had moved to Naples with his wife Olimpia Maidalchini, after his brother, Cardinal Giovanni Battista Pamphili, became papal nuncio to the Kingdom of Naples.
+Pamphili was born in Naples on 21 February 1622, son of Pamphilio Pamphili (c.
+1564 - 29 August 1639) and wife (1614) Olimpia Maidalchini (c.
+1593 - 1657), widow of Paolo Nini, Conservator of the Comune of Viterbo.
+His sisters were Maria Flaminia Pamphili (1619 - 1682), married on 12 October 1640 to Andrea Giustiniani, Marquess and 1st Prince of Bassano on 21 November 1644 (? - Rome, 1676), and had issue, and Costanza Pamphili, Princess of San Martino and Alviano (1627 - 3 April 1665), married as his third wife to Niccolò Ludovisi, Prince of Piombino, nephew of Pope Gregory XV, and had issue.
+His father, Pamphilio Pamphili, had moved to Naples with his wife Olimpia Maidalchini, after his brother, Cardinal Giovanni Battista Pamphili, (future Pope Innocent X), became papal nuncio to the Kingdom of Naples.
 As a young man, Pamphili studied poetry, philosophy, mathematics and architecture.

 When his father died, in 1639, efforts began to find Camillo a bride that would honor the family lineage.
 This remained the intention after his uncle's election to the papacy in 1644.
 After negotiations had begun for the wedding of his sister Costanza to Niccolò Ludovisi, belonging to the pro-Spanish faction, a potential bride for the young Pamphili was sought in the pro-French faction.
 Olimpia Maidalchini advocated for the candidacy of Taddeo Barberini's daughter, Lucrezia, then twelve years old.
 The move was designed to mend the rift between the Pamphili and the Barberini which had developed after Pope Innocent's election (he had the Barberini investigated for misappropriation of funds during the First War of Castro).